 Nothing can ever prepare us for the sudden death of a loved one.
 When that death is caused by someone else’s negligence, it is difficult to understand why this happened.
-A Phoenix wrongful death lawyer at Knapp & Roberts cannot erase the pain of a wrongful death, but we can help your family obtain the compensation you need and deserve.
+A Phoenix wrongful death lawyer at Knapp & Roberts cannot erase the pain of a wrongful death, but we can help your family obtain the financial compensation you need and deserve.

 When a person suffers injuries and other damages due to the negligence of another party, the victim can file a personal injury lawsuit to pursue compensation for those damages.
-However, if negligence causes a person’s death, the surviving family will need to file a wrongful death claim to secure compensation for the loss.
+However, if negligence causes a person’s death, the surviving family will need to file a claim to secure compensation for the loss.
 No amount of money can replace a lost loved one, but our Phoenix personal injury lawyers believe the financial security a wrongful death settlement or case award can provide may help a family rebuild their lives and establish a sense of normalcy after an untimely death.

-Arizona has specific laws concerning wrongful death claims, and these civil actions function very similarly to personal injury lawsuits with a few notable exceptions.
+Arizona has specific laws concerning wrongful death suits, and these civil actions function very similarly to personal injury lawsuits with a few notable exceptions.
 Negligence is still a crucial factor, but the way the claim moves through court and the damages the plaintiff can claim are different.
 Arizona law also clearly dictates which parties may file wrongful death claims.

-Wrongful deaths happen for a number of reasons, and the leading causes include:
+Fatal accidents happen for a number of reasons, and the leading causes include:

 The third leading cause of death in the U.S. in 2015 was unintentional injuries, which are made up of car crashes, falls, accidental poisonings and other events.
 According to the CDC there were 146,571 of accidental deaths in 2015 – a 28,762 increase from 2005, only ten years prior (see chart below).

 Vehicle accidents can lead to different types of wrongful death claims.
 For example, a vehicle defect that leads to a fatal accident could lead to a product liability claim for wrongful death against the manufacturer.
-Distracted driving, driving under the influence of alcohol, or aggressive driving can lead to wrongful death claims for individual negligence.
+Distracted driving, driving under the influence of alcohol, or aggressive driving can lead to wrongful death lawsuits for individual negligence.
 People who cause fatal accidents from criminal activity behind the wheel such as DUI stand to face criminal action from the state as well as civil claims from the surviving family.

-In a wrongful death claim from a vehicle accident, the plaintiff must prove the defendant caused the accident that led to the death in question.
+In a wrongful death suit from a vehicle accident, the plaintiff must prove the defendant caused the accident that led to the death in question.
 If the state is prosecuting the defendant in a criminal case, the evidence in that case can also apply to the civil claim from the victim’s family.
 Evidence such as eyewitness statements, traffic camera recordings, cell phone records, and more can all contribute toward the plaintiff’s success.
-However, the most critical factor for succeeding in a wrongful death claim is proving the defendant’s negligence.
+However, the most critical factor for succeeding in a accidental death claim is proving the defendant’s negligence.
 By hiring a Phoenix wrongful death attorney, your chances of successfully proving negligence greatly increase.

 It’s important to note that some types of claims will involve different elements of negligence, such as medical malpractice claims.
 The nature of the defendant is also important.
 There are different rules for filing civil actions against individuals and for filing lawsuits against government entities.
 Suing a federal or state government agency requires meeting very tight filing deadlines with the court and dealing with caps for certain types of damages.